Injectivity of Gabor phase retrieval from lattice measurements: Introduction

-and the fact that $A\varphi$ does not vanish on $\R^2$ \cite[Theorem A.2]{GrohsRathmair}.
-In practice, the measurements $|\mathcal{G}f(x,\omega)|$ are never given on whole $\R^2$ and one seeks to proof similar uniqueness results where $X$ is "small" in the sense that $X$ is, for instance, discrete or a set of measure zero.
+and extends to a unitary operator on $L^2(\R^n)$.
+In practice, the measurements $|\mathcal{G}f(x,\omega)|$ are never given on whole $\R^2$ and one seeks to prove similar uniqueness results where $X$ is "small" in the sense that $X$ is, for instance, discrete or a set of measure zero.